 Who I Am Yesterday is my personal journey through the first year of learning to manage the day to day joys and tribulations of living with a loved one’s dementia.
 It is a personal story which provides the foundation of the relationship that I have with my husband.
 It is also a journey of observation, a tale of learning and discovery, and a sharing of the coping mechanisms that worked for me.
 Join me as I follow the incredible workings of the human mind and learn how to find humor in the midst of heartbreak.

-The book has recently gone through a second printing with PDMI Publishing LLC using their EcoPreneur Press imprint.
-This edition is available on Amazon and will soon be available to the retail trade through Ingram Booksellers.
+The book has recently gone through a reprint with Citron Concasse’ using their Lumen Anime imprint.
+This edition is available on Amazon and will is available to the retail trade through Ingram Booksellers.
+The book is also available in a Kindle version.

 There is also a whole category on this blog called “Caregiving Backstage” devoted to thoughts, reflections, poetry and discoveries I continue to make on this journey.